 One important step in the application process for regular business loans and SBA-backed loans alike is to prepare a written loan proposal.
-This document helps you position yourself, your business and your plans for growth as solid, trustworthy and viable.
-You’ll need to include personal and business financials that document your net worth and sales projections, which impacts your ability to repay the loan.
+This document helps you position yourself, your business, and your plans for growth as solid, trustworthy, and viable.
+You’ll need to include personal and business financials that document your net worth and sales projections, which impact your ability to repay the loan.

 If you are applying for an SBA loan, you’ll need to complete a few additional forms that the lender will include with your loan application.

 Some Miami Accountants offer several free online courses about how business financing and financing work.
 These self-paced courses take about 30 minutes to complete.

 To help you properly prepare your loan proposal and other application requirements, Miami Accountants offers several step-by-step guides:

 - Loan Application Checklist – As you work with your lender to prepare your application, here’s a quick overview of the forms and supporting documentation you’ll need to prepare.

 - Business Loan Application Checklist – If you are applying for a business loan you’ll find that most lenders require the same type of information from potential borrowers.